This post contains affiliate links. To learn more, read my disclaimer!

 - Over Eggs: Whether you scramble them or do make a cheesy omelette, it adds a nice fresh taste

-- Substitute for Salad Dressing: If you want to skip the calories of dressing, this fresh peach mango salsa will add some fresh taste and texture.
-Add a little more lime juice and stir it in
+- Substitute for Salad Dressing: If you want to skip the calories of dressing, this fresh peach mango salsa will add some wonderful taste and texture.
+Add a little more lime juice and stir

 - Shrimp Cocktail: Cook up some large shrimp then cool them.
 Arrange it in a dish with a bowl of easy peach and mango salsa to dip them in.